-II.B.4.a) Core faculty members must be designated by the program director. ^(Core) II.B.4.b) Core faculty members must complete the annual ACGME Faculty Survey. ^(Core) II.B.4.c) In addition to the program director, there must be at least two core faculty members certified in medical oncology by the ABIM or the AOBIM. ^(Core)
+II.B.4.a) Core faculty members must be designated by the program director. ^(Core) II.B.4.b) Core faculty members must complete the annual ACGME Faculty Survey.
+(Core) II.B.4.c) In addition to the program director, there must be at least one ophthalmic plastic and reconstructive surgery fellowship-educated core faculty member. ^(Core) II.C.
+Program Coordinator II.C.1.
+There must be a program coordinator.
+(Core) II.C.2.
+The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration. ^(Core) II.C.2.a) The program coordinator must be provided with support equal to a dedicated minimum of 0.2 FTE for administration of the program.